Mohamed Choukri: Early years

 Mohamed Choukri was born to a poor family in Had, Bni Chiker in the Rif region of Morocco, during a famine.
-He was one of many children and dealt with an abusive, violent father.
-His mother tongue was Riffian, a dialect of the Amazigh language.
+He was one of many children and had an abusive, violent father.
+His mother tongue was Riffian, a language of the Amazigh language family.
 Fleeing poverty, his family migrated to the city of Tétouan and then to Tangier.
-Through his adolescent years, Choukri worked many jobs to survive, including serving a french Family in the Rif of French Algeria, and guiding sailors who arrived in Tangier, managing to learn Spanish that way.
+Through his adolescent years, Choukri worked many jobs to survive, including serving a French family in the Rif of French Algeria, and guiding sailors who arrived in Tangier, managing to learn Spanish that way.
 He found himself in the company of prostitutes, thieves and smugglers.
 The situation at home didn't improve however, his father was a cruel despot, and Choukri accused him of murdering his wife and his younger brother Kader.
 After a family dispute, he left them at 11 years old, living on the streets of Tangier, pilfering to survive, and occasionally resorting to smuggling and prostitution.
 At the age of 20, he'd met someone willing to teach him to read and write.

 Learning how to read and write

-He met someone willing to help him learn to read and write in Standard Arabic, a strange language for him and to many who weren't formally educated, because what was spoken day to day was Moroccan vernacular Arabic or Darija, a dialect heavily influenced by the Amazigh language.
-In 1956 (Year of Morocco's independence) he left for Larache, enrolling in a primary school at the age of 21.
+He met someone willing to help him learn to read and write in Standard Arabic, a strange language for him and to many who weren't formally educated, because what was spoken day to day was Moroccan vernacular Arabic or Darija, which is not readily intelligible with Standard Arabic.
+In 1956 (the year of Morocco's independence) he left for Larache, enrolling in a primary school at the age of 21.
 At some point he became a schoolteacher through the Ecole Normale.
 Returning to Tangier in the 1960s, he continued to frequent bars and brothels, and began to write his story in Arabic, forthrightly and showing no reserve when detailing sexual experiences, which was utterly at odds with the mores of Morocco and the Arab world at the time, being met with harsh censure from religious and conservative forces in Morocco and elsewhere.

 Despite the criticism, Choukri's daring and exceedingly frank style won him literary fame.
-His association with the Writer and composer Paul Bowles an American expat who lived in Tangier for decades.
-Bowles and Choukri worked on the translation of his Choukri's semi-autobiographical work For Bread Alone in 1973, and Bowles arranged for the novel to be published in the United Kingdom through Peter Owen.
+He had an association with the writer and composer Paul Bowles, an American expat who lived in Tangier, for decades.
+They worked on the translation of Choukri's semi-autobiographical work For Bread Alone in 1973, and Bowles arranged for the novel to be published in the United Kingdom through Peter Owen.